docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ##Document modification

 In order to modify a document, you must first reserve it.
-You can access the document modification window by clicking on its title.
+You can access the document modification window by clicking on its title in the list.

 The arrows at the bottom left of the window allow you to visualize the different changes done in previous iterations.

 You can open the directory containing the document by clicking on the “Folder“ info link.

 {% image /assets/images/documentation/dev/en/image10.png "Document details window"%}

+###Attributes tab

+###Files tab

+This tab allows you to associate files.

+{% image /assets/images/documentation/dev/en/image52.png "Files view"%}

+A file can be renamed by clicking on the small pencil.
+The new title will be registered only if you click on the check button.

+{% image /assets/images/documentation/dev/file_rename.png "File renaming"%}

+You can download a file by clicking on its name and delete files by selecting the related checkboxes.

+{% image /assets/images/documentation/dev/file_delete.png "File deletion"%}

+###Assembly tab

+###Notifications tab

 ##Document viewer